-Plan a Self-Guided Route
+Plan a Guided In-Person Group Walk or Self-Guided Route

-If you choose to plan a self-guided walk rather than a virtual activity, keep in mind that the average Jane's Walk runs between 60-90 minutes.
-For this duration, we suggest plotting between 7-10 walk stops.
+If you choose to plan a guided or self-guided walk rather than a virtual walk, keep in mind that the average Jane's Walk runs between 60-90 minutes.
+For this duration, we suggest plotting between 5-7+ walk stops.
 Here are some considerations for selecting your route:

 - Pick a precise starting place (e.g. an exact street address or public landmark) that is easily accessible by public transit and near a restroom, if possible (and safe)! - Think about the story you are trying to tell to help map out your walk's sequence of spots. - Use Google Maps to plot your route and factor in walking time between stops. - Practice your route, identifying the observations you would want to share in your self-guided walk.
 Look, listen, smell, and feel your surroundings.
 Be present in the city around you. - Consider accessibility.
 Everyone experiences space differently, so think broadly and empathetically about how others might feel along your route.
-You can indicate walk accessibility in your submission description. - Be mindful of areas that are not accessible to the public and seek permission before planning a walk route that goes onto any private property.
+You can indicate walk accessibility in your submission description. - Be mindful of areas that are not accessible to the public and seek permission before planning a walk route that goes onto any private property. - As noted on page x, MAS will be requiring registration, capping attendance at 30 people, and only holding walks outdoors for safety reasons.
+MAS asks walk leaders and attendees to remain masked for any guided group walks, to practice social distancing, and to have proof of vaccination on-hand.